 In Brazilian homes, as well as rodízio churrascarias (Brazilian style barbecue restaurants, or dare I say, carnivore temples), chicken hearts are seasoned with coarse crystal sea salt, skewered in ultra long, sword style metal sticks (childhood around these is fun, and it enforces Darwin’s principals) and grilled over red-hot coals.
 Weekend home barbecues in Brazil are a serious matter, and not serving chicken hearts is a grave sin.
 It’s like New Year’s Eve without fireworks.

-Allow me a small rant: I’m living in a really small apartment now, and I was told off by the security guard when I tried to make a barbecue in the balcony.
+Allow me a small rant: I’m living in a really small apartment now, but at least I have a nice balcony where it’s possible to install a traditional Brazilian BBQ grill.
+Can you believe I was told off by the security guard when I tried to make a barbecue?
 He actually came up to my door and said if I didn’t stop he would call the police, as it’s not allowed.
-Absurd.
-Who would have the right to forbid it?
+Absurd!
 I own the apartment, I own the balcony and I’m on the last floor so it’s not like I was smoking someone else’s house.
 That ended it for me.
 I’m not ever gonna live in an apartment again.
 Alas…

 I have always eaten chicken hearts grilled, Brazilian style, as that’s what I grew up loving and never it occurred to me that I could do it any other way.
 Oh boy, how wrong I was!

-When all the chances to eat again one of my favorite foods were taken away from me, I had to look into options.
+When all the chances to eat again one of my favorite BBBQ – the extra B is for Brazilian 😁 – foods were taken away from me, I had to look into options.
 That’s when I thought, maybe this can be eaten without being barbecued?
 I started testing.
 I made chicken hearts in the oven.
 I made chicken hearts in the electric grill.
-I made chicken hearts in the air frier.
+I made chicken hearts in the air fryer.
 And then… only then, I made them the easiest way, but because it was the one method that seemed would render the least tasty result.
 Pan fried.

 The best way to cook chicken hearts without a grill

 Honest: pan fried chicken hearts are so good.
-I actually don’t miss the traditional grilled ones anymore.
+I actually don’t miss the traditional grilled ones anymore… as much.
 You see, grilling them is a lot more work, with the skewering and fire making and smoke and cleaning it all after… Pan fried chicken hearts?
 A 20 minute affair, barely any work, and you can eat so many more of them.

-Brazilian people generally serve chicken hearts as appetizers in barbecue, which I’ve always found preposterous.
+In a Brazilian churrasco – that’s how we say barbecue – the chicken hearts are generally served as appetizers, which I’ve always found preposterous.
 They should obviously be the main, as they’re everyone’s favorite.
 Fights over how many chicken hearts one eats are a thing.
 But because we’re simply pan frying them now, and there’s not a big event with all family/friends involved, I can have them all by myself! (or at least half… I share them with my husband, I’m not a monster)

 It’s incredibly easy to cook them, but as with any small morsel of meat, timing is everything.
 If overcooked, chicken hearts can get rubbery and chewy.
 If under cooked, they can be sinewy.
 But if cooked to the right doneness, they’re my favorite part of the chicken!
 As if you haven’t noticed 😁